 Q1.
-You were telling me that you stumbled into the whole financial independence (FI) thing accidentally.
-You were saving aggressively despite not knowing anything about FI.
+You were telling me that you stumbled into the whole financial independence retire early (FIRE) thing accidentally.
+You were saving aggressively despite not knowing anything about FIRE.
 What got you started with keeping your expenses low and saving aggressively?

 After university I started a business.
 At first it didn’t make very much money – I was making less than minimum wage for quite a few years.
 But I loved the work and I didn’t want to quit.
 The only way to survive was to keep my expenses extremely low.
 I wasn’t saving much at that point because my income was so low.